rvaidun/rvaidun/README.md

 -->
 # Hi there 👋
 I'm a student at University of California at Santa Cruz and I'm studying Computer science.
-I'm currently looking for a Software Engineering Internship for Summer 2022.
+I am currently interning as an Engineer at Salesforce.
 I mainly code in Python, C, Javascript, and Java.
 I'm interested in web development and am proficient in React.js and am currently learning other javascript frameworks such as Vue and Svelte.

 ### Social Media!